-As lead auditor for the audit of the financial report of PlatSearch NL for the year ended 30 June 2012, I declare that to the best of my knowledge and belief, there have been no contraventions of:
+As lead auditor for the audit of the consolidated financial report of PlatSearch NL for the year ended 30 June 2013, I declare that to the best of my knowledge and belief, there have been no contraventions of:

-- (a) the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) any applicable code of professional conduct in relation to the audit.
+- the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of PlatSearch NL and the entities it controlled during the year.
+This declaration is in relation to PlatSearch NL and the entities it controlled during the year.

-M D Muller Partner
+Sydney, NSW 26 September 2013 M D Muller Partner